 Editor’s Note: The possible ranges for the time length are TBD.

+[NAA-5.1.X-004] 5G system shall be able to provide a means for UE(s) to adjust the accuracy level of clock synchronisation.

-5G system shall be able to provide a means to share the accuracy level and integrity-related info of clock synchronization with the cloud (in Uu-based scenario) or with the leader robot (in SL-based scenario).
+[NAA-5.1.X-005] 5G system shall be able to provide a means to share the accuracy level and integrity-related info of clock synchronization with the cloud (in Uu-based scenario) or with the leader robot (in SL-based scenario).

-5G system shall be able to provide a means to re-establish the connection when an ongoing connection is disrupted (e.g., due to radio link failure b/w a robot and the communicating counterpart) within a very short period of time, required by the applications layer.
+[NAA-5.1.X-006] 5G system shall be able to provide a means to resume the connection when an ongoing connection is disrupted (e.g., due to radio link failure b/w a robot and the communicating counterpart) within [a very short period of time], required by the applications layer.

+Editor’s Note: The value will be revisited.

-5G system shall be able to provide a means to allow a member robot that has predicted communication disruption or measurement failure to disseminate necessary information, which is required by the applications layer, to one or more destinations within a very short period of time required by the applications layer.
+[NAA-5.1.X-007] 5G system shall be able to provide a means to allow a member robot that has predicted communication disruption or measurement failure to disseminate necessary information, which is required by the applications layer, to one or more destinations within a very short period of time required by the applications layer.

-5.1.X.3 Identified applicable requirements